bijaymunda181/Docker-/Docker-Notes.md

 ## 3. What is a Docker Image?
 A Docker image is a read-only template used to create containers.

+or

+A Docker image is a blueprint (template) used to create Docker containers.

+It contains everything required to run an application:

+**Source code**

+- Runtime (Python/Java etc.)

+- Dependencies & libraries

+- Configuration files

+You build an image once, and based on that image, Docker can run multiple containers.

+👉 Image = Template
+👉 Container = Running instance of the image

 docker pull nginx

 ## 4. How to build a Docker container?